Last Updated on January 29, 2026 by Emily Hopkins

 Health insurance

-The American and Portuguese healthcare systems diverge significantly in their approaches to medical insurance.
-In the United States, the system is characterized by a complex web of private insurance providers, employer-sponsored plans, and government programs like Medicare and Medicaid.
-US health insurance is often tied to employment, with individuals and families selecting plans based on coverage preferences and cost-sharing arrangements.
+The healthcare systems of the United States and Portugal differ significantly in their approaches to medical coverage.
+In the United States, healthcare is largely managed through a complex network of private insurance providers, employer-sponsored plans, and government programs such as Medicare and Medicaid.
+Health insurance is often linked to employment, with individuals and families selecting plans based on coverage options, premiums, and cost-sharing arrangements.

 Conversely, Portugal operates under a universal healthcare system, providing comprehensive coverage to all residents through the National Health Service (SNS).
 While the SNS covers most healthcare needs, Portuguese residents supplement their coverage with private health insurance, allowing faster access to certain services and amenities.
 The private insurance sector in Portugal often serves as a complement to the public system rather than a substitute.